In Colorado, real estate fraud involves engaging in wrongful acts using property for financial gain. Real estate fraud could include

 3.3 Creditor Fraud

-In Colorado, a person who defeats, impairs, or renders worthless any security interest by selling, assigning, transferring, or destroying any collateral subject to a security interest with the intent to defraud.
-Selling a piece of property without telling the buyer that a creditor has a security interest in the property may be creditor fraud.
+any collateral subject to a security interest.
+For example, selling a piece of property without telling the buyer that a creditor has a security interest in the property may be creditor fraud.

 Under C.R.S.
 18-5-206, the penalties for creditor fraud depend on the value of the collateral involved in the fraud.